 - It is essential to train your staff for a successful digital transformation of your company.
-So, do not forget to allocate a separate budget for training programs.
+So, consider allocating a separate budget for training programs.

-Raising a company’s Digital Quotient, or DQ, requires the targeted allocation of both capital and operating expenditures.
-McKinsey&Company
+Raising a company’s Digital Quotient, or DQ requires the targeted allocation of capital and operating expenditures.
+McKinsey & Company

 One of the key components of a good capital plan includes the CEO’s allocation process in the digital transformation journey and the tempo at which it should operate.

 While we walk through the importance of budget in Digital Transformation, it holds immense value to understand what leaders in the industry have to say about the Return on Investment of Digital Transformation challenges.